snowfallorg/whats-in-my-store/README.md

-  --nixpkgs-flake, -f       Choose the NixPkgs flake to search in --nixpkgs-channel, -c     Choose the NixPkgs channel to search in
+  --nixpkgs-flake, -f       Choose the NixPkgs flake to search in --nixpkgs-channel, -c     Choose the NixPkgs channel to search in --output, -o              Output the results in a JSON file

   --help, -h                Show this help message --verbose                 Increase logging verbosity, up to 3 times